katma889/LW-assembly-pipeline/README.md

 -o quast

 ```
-## Then we used LR_Gapcloser for gap closing using the output "scaffold.fasta" obatined from LRscaff and ONT filtered and trimmed raw reads.
+Then we used `LR_Gapcloser` for gap closing using the output `scaffold.fasta` obatined from `LRscaff` and ONT filtered and trimmed raw reads.

-### Script for LR_Gapcloser
+`Script for LR_Gapcloser`

 ```
 #!/bin/bash -e